 My main motivation for exercise nowadays, is primarily to preserve what little endurance I still have left and also to break up the monotony of the day.
 I take further advantage of that time by listening and/or studying a piece of music that I’m trying to learn, and sometimes I use my walking time just to free up my mind and get some fresh air.
 Being a slightly hyperactive person by nature, I get claustrophobic if I’m cooped up indoors for too long.

-Because I’m no longer training for races, advance planning of where I’ll be doing the actual walk is not an issue for me anymore.
+Because I’m no longer training for formal races, advance planning of where I’ll be doing the actual walk is not an issue for me anymore.
 I rarely travel into the city anymore to do those longer walks.
-Mostly I just walk around the small town I live in.
+Mostly, I just walk around the small town I live in.
 I’m a lot more casual and less regimented now with my walking and how I dress for it.
 And because I’m no longer racewalking, the type of shoes I wear is less important, though I do try to wear distance appropriate footwear.